pipe-cd/pipecd/docs/content/en/blog/news/pipecd-best-practice-02.md

 PipeCD uses `project` as a logical context to separate applications of different teams and different purposes.
 You can host only one PipeCD controlplane for company-wide use like us with this controlplane.

-Based on that idea, aside with projects of other company teams, we use this controlplane to manage our PipeCD’s applications, which are: dog, dev, internal play, and external play.
+Based on that idea, aside with projects of other company teams, we also use this controlplane to manage our PipeCD’s applications' deployments under a PipeCD project named `platform`.

 ##### 2. The dog cluster